 HMA is a good choice for novice users to easily and configurable native Linux VPN clients or even OpenVPN.
 This VPN service provides a well-written how-to guide for Linux.

 It’s a cross-platform and multi-device supported VPN service.
-You can enjoy unlimited uploads and downloads, fast and ultra-reliable access to a network, Secured public Wi‑Fi, and Watch anything anywhere.
+You can enjoy unlimited uploads and downloads, fast and ultra-reliable access to a network, Secured public Wi‑Fi, and Watching anything anywhere.

 8. Mullvad – Privacy is a Universal Right